sagemath/sagewiki_to_gh-2022-10-10/prep/2012/sessions.md

       * Discussing your experience or queries on:
         * Interacting with more than one system on campus
         * Using it on your own
-        * Departmental Server and dealing with IT folks
+        * Departmental Server and dealing with IT folks or unhelpful/idiosyncratic IT practices
-        * Lab imaging issues
         * Converting materials

 === Session II - Getting In-Depth, Part 2 ===